AlphaTechnolog/dwm/README.md

 I hope u like this :3

-if yes, please give me an star
+if yes, please give me a star